-I started by cutting a 6″ strip of fabric from the end of a 44″ wide piece of cloth.
+Start by cutting a 6″ strip of fabric from the end of a 44″ wide piece of cloth.
 This length (6″ x 44″) will ultimately make three bags.
-I opted to use a French seam, so there will be fewer loose ends or threads to contend with when I use the bags.

 To start, fold the fabric in half, wrong sides facing.
 (I know.
 This goes against everything you’ve ever been taught about sewing!)
+Sew a straight stitch along both long edges.
+I used a 1/8″ seam allowance for these small cloth bags.

 Turn inside out and press seams.